Tuning Out Market Noise

 Written by Preet Banerjee

-Some of the biggest distractions for long-term investors are news headlines about short-term market movements, whether they are due to health crises or anything else.
-This is “market noise".
+Some of the biggest distractions for long-term investors are news headlines about short-term market movements, whether they're due to health crises, current events, or anything else.
+This is often referred to as "noise".

 Consider the Following Market Noise Headlines: